georgejaymcmc/AICampKGTalk/README.md

 2. Application KG - created by using:
    - the Abstract Syntax Tree to
       extract function and parameter names, and
-   - lexical search to connect all the files in the repo
+   - lexical search to connect different file types in the repo
-   - files of interest are then sent to an LLM for a natural language explanation of what the code does
+   - files of interest are then sent to an LLM for a natural language explanations

 3. Business Domain KG - illustrates how to ingest a public ontology to tie-in business concepts to content